|

 2. Anticipated to last six months or less; and

-3. Geared towards helping the individual recover from a medical condition so that he or she may enter or re-enter the workforce.
+3. Geared towards helping the individual recover from a medical condition and enter or re-enter the workforce.

 The determination that the activity is medically necessary and the expectation that the rehabilitation activity will last six months or less must be certified by a qualified medical or mental health professional.